odeliamel/off-manifold-robustness/README.md

 Python implementation of the experimental part of the paper.
-Follow the decision boundary of the binary classifier for two different low-dimensional datasets with 3 training methods.
+Follow the decision boundary of the binary classifier for two different low-dimensional datasets with three training methods.

 ## A one-dimensional diagonal line in a two-dimensional input space
 <picture>